yunliUNC/HPRep/README.md

 2. Regression and normalization
 3. Data matrix comparisons

-The preprocessing of the first stage is borrowed directly from the [MAPS pipeline](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006982).
-This preprocessing pipeline, called <em>feather</em>, converts aligned, sorted, and merged pair-end reads to long and short .bed/.bedpe files.
-The second stage utilizes positive Poisson regression to fit contact count predictive models to obtain expected counts for the observed data.
-Normalization involves reporting log<sub>2</sub>(1 + observed / expected).
-The last stage requires pairwise comparisons of all samples.
-Consequently, while the first two stages can be conducted in parallel, the last stage requires all results from stages 1 and 2.
+The first stage, preprocessing stage, is borrowed directly from the [MAPS pipeline](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006982).
+This preprocessing pipeline, called <em>feather</em>, converts aligned, sorted, and merged paired-end reads to long-range and short-range .bed/.bedpe files.
+The second stage utilizes positive Poisson regression estimates expected counts from the observed data, and derives the normalized contact: log<sub>2</sub>(1 + observed / expected).
+The last stage calculates pairwise reproducibility or similarity statistic among all samples.
+In general, we recommend processing samples in parallel in the first two stages and processing all samples together in the last stage.

 The requirements and details for running the entire pipeline are provided below: